快速導覽

 Departing from Hong Kong City to Lantau Island

-If you arrange to depart from Central at 08:00 in the morning, you will probably have breakfast at 09:00 in the morning and set off to the MTR station to take the Tung Chung Line.
-You should arrive at Tung Chung MTR Station around 10:00 in the morning.
-It only takes about half an hour to arrange to store your luggage and repurchase drinks.
-You can set off to take the Ngong Ping 360 Cable Car at 10:30 in the morning, and arrive at 11:00 in the morning.
-You will arrive at Ngong Ping Market and Tian Tan Buddha around 00.
+If you arrange to depart from Central at 08:00 in the morning, you will have breakfast and arrive at the Central MTR station at about 09:00 in the morning.
+Take the Tung Chung Line from Central MTR Station and you should arrive at Tung Chung MTR Station around 10:00 in the morning.
+It will then take about half an hour to store your suitcases and restock drinks.
+You can take the Ngong Ping 360 Cable Car at 10:30 in the morning and arrive at the Ngong Ping Market and Tian Tan Buddha around 11:00 in the morning.

 Book Ngong Ping 360 cable car tickets: Klook exclusive discount on Ngong Ping 360 cable car tickets